Copyright © 2025 Motivate Media Group. All rights reserved.

 What inspired you to co-found ClayArk?

 Vishwa: My family has been in the tile manufacturing industry for over two decades.
 We are amazing at what we do – from exports to manufacturing.
 We have six factories in India and we’re doing a beautiful job with them.
 However, we had never worked closely with designers and architects and used to always work on the bigger projects.
-I wanted to bridge that gap by bringing our surfaces to designers, architects and end-users in Dubai as you can use these product in a lot of ways.
+I wanted to bridge that gap by bringing our surfaces to designers, architects and end-users in Dubai as you can use these products in a lot of ways.
 That’s how ClayArk was born.
-I wanted to, be a one stop solution for all the tiling requirements and moreover, have it used in different ways, which would lead to creating a sense of inspiration.
+I wanted to be a one stop solution for all the tiling requirements and moreover, have it used in different ways, which would lead to creating a sense of inspiration.

 Have you had any mentors who have guided you along the way?

 Vishwa: Absolutely.
-I don’t think you can ever doing anything alone.
+I don’t think you can ever do anything alone.
 There are three main people from my family.
 My grandfather taught me the importance of patience and staying true to my beliefs.
-He as a person is very strong headed and its because of him that we are standing on this foundation.
+He as a person is very strong headed and it’s because of him that we are standing on this foundation.
 He has taught me patience.
 My father has taught me the importance of hard work and that there are no shortcuts to success.
 My uncle, on the other hand, is amazing at management.
 When I say management, I mean he runs operations so smoothly.
 These three people have been a very huge part of my journey.

 What were some of the biggest challenges you faced when starting out?

-Vishwa: I think being a young woman in a traditionally male-dominated industry one of my biggest challenges.
+Vishwa: I think being a young woman in a traditionally male-dominated industry was one of my biggest challenges.
 I had to work twice as hard to prove myself.
-The second one was was changing the perception of Indian materials in the market.
+The second one was changing the perception of Indian materials in the market.
 Many people associate Indian products with subpar quality, but I saw it as an opportunity to challenge that perception, to educate people and to show them a different side to Indian manufacturing.

 The tile market is highly competitive.
 What drives you to keep innovating?

 Vishwa: It is very competitive, but it is exactly what motivates me and makes it more interesting.
-I like to bring fresh things to market, rather than following the crowd.
+I like to bring fresh things to the market, rather than following the crowd.
 Like I said, when you are a creative person, people cannot copy you.
 You’re always going to be one step head of them.
 At ClayArk, we constantly introduce fresh designs.
-Everytime people visit, they find something different where they don’t find anywhere else.
+Every time people visit, they find something different where they don’t find anywhere else.

 How do you ensure the quality of your products remains consistent?